Georgetown County announces new Administrator, but NAACP says the selection process lacked transparency

 “We tried to involve the public and I think that it was very fair and open,” Broach-Akers said.

-Georgetown officals also issued this statement about the allegations of a skewed selection process for the County Administrator position:
+Georgetown officials also issued this statement about the allegations of a skewed selection process for the County Administrator position:

 “Georgetown County has conducted a thorough search for a new county administrator, following a plan that was laid out to the public months ago and that allowed the public to have an opportunity to meet the three top finalists and reach out to their council representative with their thoughts and opinions before a decision is made” Jackie R. Broach-Akers, Georgetown County Public Information Officer, said.